psychoinformatics-de/psychoinformatics-www/content/pages/teaching.rst

 skills for conducting high-quality scientific projects efficiently.
 This starts with basic necessities, like programming with a scripting language, to be able to pursue projects independently.
-Following the principles of Open Science, students are encouraged to perform there course work with to goal to share it with the larger scientific community, to expose it to public scrutiny via independent peer-review, and by those means obtain a first hand experience of the scientific process.
+Following the principles of Open Science, students are encouraged to perform their course work with the goal to share it with the larger scientific community, to expose it to public scrutiny via independent peer-review, and by those means obtain a first hand experience of the scientific process.
 Two successful examples of student-authored